dfelinto/blender-manual/manual/physics/particles/mode.rst

    Set the radius of the brush.
 Strength :kbd:`Shift-F`
    Set the strength of the brush effect (not for Add brush).
-Add/Sub Grow/Shrink
-   Sets the brush to add the effect or reverse it.

 Options